Sh1nn3y/Sh1nn3y/README.md

 Mail: contact@thebavarianentertainment.company

+Instagram (generally not accepting people that I do not know in person): sh1nn3y_

 These are my official contacts, anything not listed here is either PRIVATE or NOT ME!

 Currently not interested in any job offers.